Takakiriy/typrm/README.md

 ## About settings tags and #template tags

-About the text you want to replace, you must write `variable name: value` below `setting:`.
+About the text you want to replace, you must write `variable name: value` below `settings:`.

     settings:
         __ProjectName__: react1